The best strawberries to grow in hot locations

-Category: Environment Hits: 1It's strawberry season in many parts of the U.S, and supermarkets are teeming with these fresh heart-shaped treats.
+Category: Environment Hits: 2It's strawberry season in many parts of the U.S, and supermarkets are teeming with these fresh heart-shaped treats.
 Although the bright red, juicy fruit can grow almost anywhere with lots of sunlight, production in some hot, dry regions is a challenge.
 Now, researchers have identified five cultivars that are best suited for this climate, which could help farmers and consumers get the most fragrant, sweetest berries.

 Read more https://www.sciencedaily.com/releases/2021/06/210602130401.htm